Rule files for masking

 Remarque :

-The following table contains more details on the MaskFeatureClass element.
+The following table contains details for the MaskFeatureClass element:

 MaskFeatureClass